molassesapp/molasses-node/packages/react-molasses/README.md

 [![codecov](https://codecov.io/gh/molassesapp/molasses-node/branch/main/graph/badge.svg)](https://codecov.io/gh/molassesapp/molasses-node) ![Build status](https://github.com/molassesapp/molasses-node/workflows/Node.js%20CI/badge.svg)

 It includes the React (with TypeScript support) SDK for Molasses.
-It allows you to evaluate user's status for a feature.
+It allows you to evaluate a user's status for a feature.
 It also helps simplify logging events for A/B testing.

 `react-molasses` offers a provider with hooks and `with` support.
 Once initialized, it takes microseconds to evaluate if a user is active. `react-molasses` does rely on `molasses-js` as a client.